Super crispy beef tossed with a sweet and sticky sauce - better than take out!

 - After the beef has marinated, dust ½ cup of potato starch (or corn starch) on the beef and use your fingers to loosely coat the beef with it.
 Let it sit for 10 minutes

-- While you are waiting for the meat, heat up a heavy bottom pot (or wok) set the temperature of the oil to 375F (191C) (or medium heat) and add at least 1 inch of oil and wait for it to get hot.
+- While you are waiting for the meat to marinate, heat up a heavy bottom pot (or wok) and set the stove to medium heat.
+Add at least 1 inch of oil to the pot and wait for it to get hot.
+(It should reach a temperature of 375F).
+I like to poke a wooden chopstick, or the handle of a wooden spoon into the oil and wait for it to bubble.
+Once it bubbles, the oil is hot enough.

 - Using your fingers separate the beef if they are clumped together and deep fry it in the oil in small batches (make sure the oil is hot but not smoking - to test if the oil is hot enough, add 1 small piece of beef first and see if it instantly sizzles)